naoshibaikyu/superbuddn/epilogues/incorrect6.md

 %

-Nadine: (Reading a letter)
+Nadine Angry: (Reading a letter)

 Fred: Well, what does it say?

-Nadine: It’s a confession letter.
+Nadine Annoyed: It’s a confession letter.
 It turns out Gambi killed my pet rock.

 %